jekyllgrim/ZScript_Basics/Event_Handlers.md

 In this version we inverted the check: instead of doing "if A and B and C and D — do the thing" it's doing "if not A, do nothing; otherwise if not B, do nothing; otherwise if not C, do nothing; otherwise if not D, do nothing".

-This makes the strings of checks shorter, and whenever any of the checks is false, `return;` is called and the function is cut off.
+This makes the string of checks shorter, and whenever any of the checks is false, `return;` is called and the function is cut off.
 In other words, GZDoom will mostly have to do fewer checks: one or two most of the time, instead of doing *all* 4 checks *every* time a thing is spawned.
 This can affect the game's performance.